Skip to Main Content

 • If you want to cash out a settlement all at once, the request will undergo a court review and could take anywhere from 45 to 60 days.

-How cashing in a settlement works
+How cashing out a settlement works

 Structured settlements are the source of about $10 billion in annual payments to more than 30,000 recipients each year.
 These payments are tax-free and the income does not impact eligibility for other government programs like Medicaid or Social Security disability benefits.

-“Things like medical emergencies, car troubles, home repairs, tuition payments, investment opportunities, business capital and debt are just a few of the common reasons that we see customers reach out to us looking to access a lump sum payout,” said Brian Lawlor, senior vice president for structured settlements with J.G.
+“Things like medical emergencies, car troubles, home repairs, tuition payments, investment opportunities, business capital and debt are just a few of the common reasons that we see customers reach out to us looking to access a lump sum payout,” says Brian Lawlor, senior vice president for structured settlements with J.G.
 Wentworth, one of the country’s largest buyers of structured settlement payments and annuities.

-Cashing in a structured settlement typically requires working with settlement buyers or factoring companies.
+Cashing out a structured settlement typically requires working with settlement buyers or factoring companies.
 These companies specialize in buying settlements and providing a lump sum cash payout.
 When selling, you can liquidate the entire settlement or just a portion of your upcoming payments.

-“A recipient may just want to get a few months’ or years’ worth of payments immediately, and then revert to the original schedule,” said Michael Sullivan, a personal financial consultant with Take Charge America.
+“A recipient may just want to get a few months’ or years’ worth of payments immediately, and then revert to the original schedule,” says Michael Sullivan, a personal financial consultant with Take Charge America.

 When contacting a buyer like J.G.
 Wentworth, a company representative will review your settlement fund, the amount of your monthly payments and current financial needs and offer two or three different buyout options.